AdobeDocs/commerce-cloud-service.en/help/get-started/onboarding.md

 >[!TIP]
 >
->Learn how to navigate the Cloud Cloud Console.
+>Learn how to navigate the Cloud Console.
 >
 >**Next step**: [Cloud Console](web-interface.md)